 Was his reaction brought on by overheating or dehydrating?
 We do not know.

 We figure that he may have had a mild heat-related illness approaching, if not actually being, heat exhaustion.

 There are problems associated with extremes in both directions:

-You may wish to view a table showing the water content of fruits and vegetables.
+You may wish to view a table showing the List of Fruits & Vegetable With a High Water Content

 Depending on which foods you eat, the water content may be as much as 20% of your total water intake.